cestpasphoto/alpha-zero-general/santorini/README.md

-# Comparison between baseline and my fork
+# Speed comparison between baseline and my fork

 After implementing my fork, I wanted to do a comparison versus baseline repo.
 I have used the only game supported by both baseline and my fork, Santorini.